-Wordart is an online word art generator that promises to help you make wonderful designs even without graphic design knowledge.
+Wordart is an online word cloud maker that promises to help you make wonderful designs even without graphic design knowledge.
 It features an interface with collapsible formatting and design options and a workspace for your word cloud.
 Aside from copy and pasting text, you can input them in CSV format or pull words from a URL.
 You can make the font size of any word you choose bigger or smaller.

 There are also a wide variety of shapes and fonts to choose from.
 It has filtering options to make searching for your preferred font or shape much quicker.
 You can also add your own shape and font.
 It’s even possible to add icons and emojis to your word cloud.
 Once done, you can share your design on Facebook, Twitter, or email.
 You can also embed it on a webpage.
 Word clouds can be downloaded as a PNG, JPEG, SVG, PDF, HTML, or CSV file.